Benalmar Beach Apartment

 This spacious apartment is located on the ground floor of a secure complex.
 It boasts three bedrooms (one en-suite), a family bathroom, kitchen, utility room, dining/living room and large outdoor terrace.
 The kitchen is very well equipped with all the utensils you might need to enjoy your stay.
-The living room is comfortably furnished with 2 sofas where you can relax and enjoy watching many channels in various language's on the smart flat screen tv.
+The living room is comfortably furnished with a large L-shaped sofa where you can relax and enjoy watching many channels in various language's on the smart flat screen tv.

 The large outdoor terrace is well furnished for you to enjoy dining al fresco or simply relaxing.
 The view from here is of the swimming pools and gardens.
 There are awnings to offer you privacy and shade if this is your preference.

 There is a lovely, well manicured garden area with communal swimming pools for your enjoyment.